Kaltungo: Economy

-A variety of animals are raised and sold in Kaltungo LGA, including camels, cows, Swines and goats.
+A variety of animals are raised and sold in Kaltungo LGA, including camels, cows, pigs and goats.
 The economy heavily relies on agriculture, with various crops grown such as sorghum, millet, beans, and rice.
 Trading, hunting, and craft production are also significant economic activities.

 Climate

 The district's average annual temperature is 29.63 °C (85.33 °F), which is 0.17% higher than the Nigerian average.
-It typically receives about 64.86 millimeters (2.55 inches) of precipitation and experiences 93.41 rainy days (25.59% of the time) annually.
+It typically receives about 64.86 millimetres (2.55 inches) of precipitation and experiences 93.41 rainy days (25.59% of the time) annually.

 The hot season lasts for 2.3 months, from February 10 to April 20, with an average daily high temperature above 95 F. April is the hottest month, with an average high of 95 F and a low of 74 F.

 The cool season spans 3.4 months, from July 1 to October 14, with an average daily maximum temperature below 85 F. December is the coldest month, with average lows of 58 F and highs of 89 F.